Code-Institute-Submissions/pls/README.md

  - To quickly be able to gain a good understanding of the products and services offered by the business.

  - To gain a sense of confidence in the business from the design, statements and any affiliations with trade associations.

  - To find a direct method of contact on the site.

 **The business would expect the site to provide:**

- - The business would expect the site to provide improved SEO capabilities to encourage the relevant traffic to the site.
+ - Improved SEO capabilities to encourage the relevant traffic to the site.

  - An overview of products and services offered by the business to current and potential customers.

- - To provide an easy method of contact for customers and suppliers.
+ - An easy method of contact for customers and suppliers.

 *Please note the limitations of this site as an assignment project are unable to fully reflect the actual requirements of a business site*